Blog

 Despite common origins, the economy of the Socialist Federal Republic of Yugoslavia (SFRY) was significantly different from the economies of the Soviet Union and other Eastern European socialist states, especially after the Yugoslav-Soviet break-up in 1948.

-READ ALSO: Is genius a good show?
+READ ALSO: Is metaphysics possible as a science?

 What happened in the former Yugoslavia?